Tommy Bastow: Acting career

 Bastow wanted to become an actor after watching films like A Clockwork Orange, Pulp Fiction and American Psycho with his dad and being inspired by the performances of the actors, "Watching those great performances sent tingles down my spine and I wanted to have that ability myself.
 I wanted other people to watch me and get that same feeling, I wanted to entertain."
 Bastow first got involved with acting at the age of thirteen.
 Since 2005, Bastow has appeared in several BT adverts.
 In 2008, he appeared in two episodes of the CBBC program M.I.High as Lewis Chuckworth, and in a short film titled Londongrad.
 Bastow landed his first major film role playing the character of "Dave the Laugh" in Angus, Thongs and Perfect Snogging, released in July 2008.
 In December 2008, he played the role of a young Sir Guy of Gisborne for an episode of the BBC One mini-series Robin Hood which aired on 6 June 2009.
 In 2009, he also had a role in The Boys Are Back starring Clive Owen.
 Bastow starred in the 2010 Spanish-American horror film Exorcismus, which is produced by Filmax.

 He also appeared in a recurring role in teen drama The Cut, a BBC Switch program, playing Greg Cranborne.
 In 2011 he appeared in EastEnders as Seb Parker.

+On 27 November 2024, he is cast as Haven(ヘブン, Hebun:written in Romaji), a character based on the real-life Lafcadio Hearn as known as Yakumo Koizumi(小泉八雲), on NHK Asadora(Japanese morning tv series) "The Ghost Writer's Wife" (ばけばけ).
+Haven is the husband of Toki Matsuno(松野トキ), the protagonist and the heroine of the show, based on the real-life Koizumi Setsuko(小泉節子), played by Akari Takaishi(高石あかり).
+He was chosen from among 1767 applicants(246 from Japan, 1352 from America, 149 from England, and 20 from Australia and New Zealand).

 Music career

 In 2005, Bastow became the lead singer of a band called Blackspray.
 In October 2007, Bastow and members of another band called Hawkwood (two of which are also students from the BRIT School) formed FranKo.
 In 2008, FranKo played their first gigs in the UK and recorded their debut EP with producer Jim Lowe (Stereophonics, Foo Fighters, Manic Street Preachers).
 Later that year, the band toured Thailand which included an appearance on MTV Thailand.
 They also toured with Elliot Minor and Me vs Hero.
-On 31 March 2010, FranKo released their 10 track debut album 'Vote FranKo'.
+On 31 March 2010, FranKo released their 10 track debut album Vote FranKo.
 The first single off the album was "Night Time" released in September 2009.
-In July 2011 FranKo released their second album 'FranKo'.
-They played a tour supporting ROOM 94 (July 2011) and a tour with Dave Giles (October 2011).
+In July 2011 FranKo released their second album FranKo.
+They played a tour supporting Room 94 (July 2011) and a tour with Dave Giles (October 2011).